WoundAmbit: Bridging State-of-the-Art Semantic Segmentation and Real-World Wound Care: Conclusion

 \begin{credits}

-We would like to express our gratitude to Luisa Deutzmann for her assistance in creating the dataset of 20 images for size retrieval evaluation.
-We also wish to thank Caroline Glatzel for her contribution to the manual size annotation of these images and the evaluation of the AI-generated wound masks.
+We thank Luisa Deutzmann for her support in creating the 20-image dataset for size retrieval evaluation and Caroline Glatzel for her contributions to manual size annotation and assessment of AI-generated masks.